worldpossible/module-template/README.md

 requirements are that it functions without an internet connection, and that it includes [a special **rachel-index.php** file that can be included in the RACHEL index](http://dev.worldpossible.org/cgi/sample_wrap.php?moddir=en-ebooks).
-This PHP file is easy to make using the template we provide.
+This PHP file is easy to make using the template we provide in this repository.

 It is also possible for RACHEL modules to be based on the ZIM file format, or to include PHP code and SQLite database files, which are covered in